A Benchmarking Study of Quantum Algorithms for Combinatorial Optimization: Conclusion

 \section{Conclusion}

-In this paper, we have studied the scaling of two types of measurement-feedback coherent Ising machines (MFB-CIM) and compared this scaling to that of the discrete adiabatic quantum computation~\mbox{(DAQC)} and the \mbox{D\"urr--H{\o}yer} algorithm for quantum minimum finding \mbox{(DH-QMF)}.
-We performed this comparative study by testing numerical simulations of these algorithms on 21-weight {\sc MaxCut} problems, that is, weighted {\sc MaxCut} problems with randomly generated edge weights attaining 21 equidistant values from $-1$ to $1$.
+In this paper, we have presented the results of our study of the scaling of two types of measurement-feedback coherent Ising machines (MFB-CIM) and compared this scaling to that of discrete adiabatic quantum computation~\mbox{(DAQC)} and the \mbox{D\"urr--H{\o}yer} algorithm for quantum minimum finding \mbox{(DH-QMF)}.
+We performed this comparative study by testing numerical simulations of these algorithms on \mbox{21-weight} {\sc MaxCut} problems, that is, weighted \mbox{{\sc MaxCut}} problems with randomly generated edge weights attaining 21 equidistant values from $-1$ to $1$.
+We emphasize that our study was a numerical analysis; its results depend on the experimental choices we have empirically made to the best of our abilities.